API Collections and Endpoint Management

 Creating an API Collection

 The first step in setting up an API for external use is to define and test one or more recipes that use the Callable recipes by Workato connector as a trigger.
 Each such recipe is a potential Endpoint for a callable API, but when first created they are not enabled for external access.

 The next step is to organize these recipes into one or more API Collections.
 Generally an API Collection should contain endpoints whose access pattern has some common features, so that you want to manage them together.
 For example, a set of Salesforce endpoints that are intended to be called by recipes used with the Sales team might be put together in an API Collection.

 It may be helpful to place recipes whose endpoints belong to a the same API Collection within the same folder in the Workato UI.
 An API Collection can be associated with a folder, so that any new callable recipes added to the folder will be placed into the collection automatically (they are not, however, automatically enabled for external calling).

-To create an API Collection, navigate to the API Management section from the Tools menu, and then click on the API Collections tab.
+To create an API Collection, navigate to the API Platform section from the Tools menu, and then click on the API Collections tab.
 You will see something like this:

 API Collections Tab

 Click on Add new API Collection to create a new collection.
 This brings up an API Source dialog, as follows:

 After filling in this dialog, the final screen shows a list of the endpoints that will be initially placed into your collection from the folder you have selected.
 Don't worry if more endpoints are included than you actually intend to use.
 You can edit the list later.